SupercomputingWales/slurm_advanced_topics/_episodes/01-work-with-gui.md

 - "Learn how to connect to Hawk's VNC server."
 keypoints:
 - "It is possible to use Graphical User Interfaces when working on Hawk."
-- "X11 is a system that enables the disply of graphical windows from a remote server"
+- "X11 is a system that enables the display of graphical windows from a remote server"
 - "Almost all popular SSH clients support X11"
 - "Hawk provides VNC capabilities that enables the use of a remote Linux desktop."
 ---